runningthoughts/economic-data-downloader/README.md

 # Economic Data Fetcher 📈

+This repository contains tools for fetching and visualizing economic and market data:

+1. A Streamlit-based web application that fetches and visualizes economic data from the Federal Reserve Economic Data (FRED) database.
+2. A CLI tool for fetching market data (DJIA, S&P 500, NASDAQ) from Yahoo Finance.

+## FRED Data Fetcher (Web App)

 A Streamlit-based web application that fetches and visualizes economic data from the Federal Reserve Economic Data (FRED) database.
 This tool allows users to select multiple economic indicators, specify date ranges, and download the combined data as CSV files.

 ## Features